fukangwei/New_Blog_MarkDown/Qt语法详解/Qt之QList.md

 This function requires the value type to have an implementation of `operator==()`.

 - `void QList::replace(int i, const T & value)`: Replaces the item at index position `i` with `value`. `i` must be a valid index position in the list (i.e., `0 <= i < size()`).
 - `void QList::reserve(int alloc)`: Reserve space for `alloc` elements.
 If `alloc` is smaller than the current size of the list, nothing will happen.
 Use this function to avoid repetetive reallocation of `QList's` internal data if you can predict how many elements will be appended.
 Note that the reservation applies only to the internal pointer array.
 - `int QList::size() const`: Returns the number of items in the list.
 - `bool QList::startsWith(const T & value) const`: Returns `true` if this list is not empty and its first item is equal to `value`; otherwise returns `false`.
 - `void QList::swap(QList<T> & other)`: Swaps list `other` with this list.
 This operation is very fast and never fails.
 - `void QList::swap(int i, int j)`: Exchange the item at index position `i` with the item at index position `j`.
 This function assumes that both `i` and `j` are at least `0` but less than `size()`.
 To avoid failure, test that both `i` and `j` are at least `0` and less than `size()`.
-Example:

 ``` cpp
 QList<QString> list;